jasperquak/jasperquak/README.md

-- 👋 Hi, I’m @jasperquak .....
+- 👋 Hi, I’m @jasperquak.
+I am from The Netherlands, engineer by background, and working in software development 20+ years.
+While having coded in my earlier years, since long time I have been working in roles as Business consultant, Application architect and Product Manager.

-....and I will complete this later.
-Let me first try to publish a project.
+-

-- 👀 I’m interested in ...
+<! --- - 👀 I’m interested in ... --->
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new skills though, and am learning Data Analytics in Python with [Dataquest](https://www.dataquest.io/).
+This includes doing 'guided projects'; the results of some of those are posted here on Github.
-- 💞️ I’m looking to collaborate on ...
+<! --- - 💞️ I’m looking to collaborate on ... --->
-- 📫 How to reach me ...
+<! --- - 📫 How to reach me ... --->

 <!---
 jasperquak/jasperquak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.